-When I started training my first dog (my own) exactly 18 years ago, I had no idea what I was doing.
-I knew I wanted a dog in my life but how to modify so-called “bad” behaviour was something of which I was ignorant.
+When I started training my first dog (my own) in 1999, I had no idea what I was doing.
+I knew I wanted a dog in my life but how to modify so-called “bad” behaviour was something of which I was completely ignorant.

 I started out by getting angry at the dog for behaviour I didn’t like, as if she should know that what she was doing was bad (digging, a normal dog behaviour).
 Anger and corrections figured large in my training.
 I did use some food rewards but not really seriously until I had my third dog McCoy.
 I still used some corrections with him but I could see they were not working — and they were making me miserable.

 My next dog Eli, McCoy’s half brother, was trained completely without corrections.
 I did this on purpose, mostly because I wanted to start training him early for dog sports and you can’t train a young puppy with a choke collar to do dog sports.
 This is when I started to feel myself changing, reducing in negative feelings.

 I knew that I didn’t want to be angry all the time while I was with my dogs and training them.
 So I gave up on it.

 You can’t change a person by force just as you can’t fundamentally change a dog with force.
 With dogs, you can affect them with training which will make them make changes in their actions.
 But using corrections to train a dog does not CHANGE the dog.
 It only suppresses the behaviour.

 The dog stops doing the behaviour you don’t want and doesn’t try to do anything else in order to avoid the correction.
 The dog becomes fearful of acting in case he gets another painful correction.